 NI Compact Vision Systems are rugged automation controllers that combine industrial camera connectivity, open communication, and FPGA-based I/O in a small form factor.
 They are designed to acquire and process images in real time from multiple cameras and provide the flexibility, integration, and ruggedness for many industrial inspection, alignment, and OEM vision applications.

 Figure 1.
-NI CVS-1457RT With Area Scan and Thermal Cameras
+NI Compact Vision System With Area Scan and Thermal Cameras

-The NI CVS-1457RT is powered by a 1.66 GHz Atom processor and includes dual GigE Vision ports with Power over Ethernet (PoE) technology, real-time display and industrial communication ports, and FPGA-enabled I/O that can either be used as is or customized using the NI LabVIEW FPGA Module.
-The NI CVS-1457RT also includes advanced synchronization features such as deterministic camera triggering over the Ethernet bus and queued pulse support for tightly synchronizing the vision inspection results with sorting and rejection systems using a simple API.
+NI Compact Vision Systems are powered by Intel Atom processors and are compatible with Gigabit Ethernet or USB 3.0 cameras.
+They include, real-time display and industrial communication ports, and industrial digital I/O that can be customized using the NI LabVIEW FPGA Module.
+Based on the GigE Vision standard, the NI CVS-1457RT also includes advanced synchronization features such as deterministic camera triggering over the Ethernet bus and queued pulse support for tightly synchronizing the vision inspection results with sorting and rejection systems using a simple API.
 With NI Compact Vision Systems, you have the flexibility, form factor, power, and features to tackle the toughest vision applications.

 Small and Rugged

 NI Compact Vision Systems offer a fanless design, solid state hard drive, and extended temperature range, making the devices ready for the demanding conditions of manufacturing and embedded vision applications by reducing maintenance requirements and increasing reliability.
-The real-time OS also adds to the operational reliability and determinism while ensuring that the systems are exempt from IT department updates and intervention to which Windows-based systems are subjected.
+The deterministic real-time OS also adds to the operational reliability and makes systems exempt from the IT department updates and intervention that Windows-based systems experience.

 In addition to ruggedness, size is often a main mechanical consideration for industrial and embedded vision applications.
-The NI CVS-1457RT packs all of its features into a 130 mm x 108 mm x 61 mm package, providing space savings in manufacturing and embedded systems.
+NI Compact Vision Systems pack all of its features into a small 130 mm x 108 mm x 61 mm package, providing space savings in manufacturing and embedded systems.

 Search the Camera Network to find a compatible camera.